molendijk/QO100_LO_ADF4351_Loader/README.md

 | D7 | DAT | MOSI |
 | Gnd | Gnd | Gnd |

-Enable the chip:
+Enable the ADF4351 chip:
 | ADF4351 | ADF4351 |
 | ------- | ------- |
 |   CE    |   3V3   |

-AOUT+ = LO Output ~2.5 dBm
+- AOUT+ = LO Output ~2.5 dBm,
-AOUT- = Unused, must be terminated in 50 Ohms.
-Failure to terminate this output, even though not used will cause a large spur and reduce P-out of AOUT+.
+- AOUT- = Unused, must be terminated in 50 Ohms.
+Failure to terminate this output, even though not used will cause a large spur and reduce P-out of AOUT+
-MCLK = Unused, can be used to inject an external 25 MHz reference provided the 0 Ohm resistor is moved from the onboard XO to the SMA MCLK input.
+- MCLK = Unused, can be used to inject an external 25 MHz reference provided the 0 Ohm resistor is moved from the onboard XO to the SMA MCLK input.

 ## Load the ADF4351 registers